pbehjatii/demo-test/README.md

+# OverNet
-# OverNet: Lightweight Multi-Scale Super-Resolution with Overscaling Network
+### **This is repository is an official PyTorch implementation of the paper "OverNet: Lightweight Multi-Scale Super-Resolution with Overscaling Network".**
 IEEE/CVF Winter Conference on Applications of Computer Vision (WACV), 2021. [[WACV](https://openaccess.thecvf.com/content/WACV2021/papers/Behjati_OverNet_Lightweight_Multi-Scale_Super-Resolution_With_Overscaling_Network_WACV_2021_paper.pdf)]

 ### Abstract